top of page

 Do I need a physical therapy referral or doctor’s order from my primary care provider?

-Do I need to send in a copy of the physical therapy evaluation?
+Do I need to send in a copy of the initial physical therapy evaluation?

 Are copies of the therapy notes required for each claim?